tsupplis/cpm86-crossdev/README.md

-# CP/M-86/MS-DOS Cross Development Environment
+# CP/M-86 & MS-DOS Cross Development Environment

 This project regroups a simple method to create a cross development environment for CP/M-86.
 It happens that all DOS based tools can also be used for building DOS programs.
 This project was developed for myself in a nerdy spirit and for a lot of fun.
 Just sharing without any guarantees.